Javascript is not enabled.

 Financing and administration

-• SSDI dates to 1956, when Social Security's rules were amended to permit benefit payments to disabled workers.
+SSDI dates to 1956, when Social Security's rules were amended to permit benefit payments to workers with disabilities.

 Both workers and their employers primarily bear the cost of the program through payroll taxes.
 Benefits are paid out of Social Security's Disability Insurance Trust Fund.

-• SSI is managed by the Social Security Administration, but Social Security taxes do not pay for it.
+SSI is managed by the SSA, but Social Security taxes do not pay for it.
 Rather, SSI is paid out of general revenues that the Treasury Department collects to run the U.S. government.

-Social Security was put in charge of SSI when the program was established in 1972 to replace a patchwork of state programs that provided federally financed benefits for older, blind and disabled people in financial need.
-Most states offer supplemental benefits to SSI recipients on top of the federal payment.
+Social Security was put in charge of SSI when the program was established in 1972 to replace a patchwork of state programs that provided federally financed benefits for people who are older, blind or have a disability and are in financial need.
+Most states offer supplemental benefits to some SSI recipients.

 How they’re similar

-The Social Security Administration generally uses the same medical criteria and the same process to determine if a disability entitles an adult to SSDI or SSI.
+The SSA generally uses the same medical criteria and process to determine whether a disability entitles an adult to SSDI or SSI.
 Collecting both benefits is permitted.

-The condition must be expected to last at least a year or result in death and must prevent you for doing most work.
+The condition must be expected to last at least a year or result in death and must prevent you from doing most work.

 Keep in mind

-A majority of applications for disability benefits are initially denied.
+Most applications for disability benefits are initially denied.
 If your application is rejected, you have the right to appeal, but getting a hearing can take a year or more.
-The Social Security Administration has a considerable backlog of cases.
+The SSA has a considerable backlog of cases.

 Unlock Access to AARP Members Edition